Little desert pocket mouse: Distribution and habitat

 The little desert pocket mouse is endemic to Mexico.
 Its range includes the Baja California peninsula, Jacques Cousteau Island and Magdalena Island.
 Its typical habitat is arid flat areas with scant vegetation and loose, dry, sandy soils but it is also found on slopes and ridges, and even the floors of dried-up riverbeds.

 Ecology

 Very little is known about the natural history and behavior of this pocket mouse.
 It lives in a burrow and seems to have an affinity for sandy soils.
 Its breeding habits are not known but a female specimen containing two embryos was caught in March.
-Its main predator is the barn owl (Tyto alba).
+Its main predator is the American barn owl (Tyto alba).

 Status

 Although the population trend of the little desert pocket mouse has not been evaluated, it is common in suitable habitat within its range and does not appear to face any specific threat.
 In view of this and its presumed large total population, the International Union for Conservation of Nature has assessed its conservation status as being of "least concern".